-The common stock offered by the prospectus may be offered from time to time by the selling stockholders named below, or by any of their pledges, donees, transferees or other successors in interest.
-The amounts set forth below are based upon information provided to us by representatives of the selling stockholders, or on our records, as of May 13, 1999 and are accurate to the best of our knowledge.
-It is possible, however, that the selling stockholders may acquire or dispose of additional shares of common stock or units from time to time after the date of this prospectus.
+The common stock offered by this prospectus may be offered from time to time by the selling stockholder named below, or by any of its pledges, donees, transferees or other successors in interest.
+The amounts set forth below are based upon information provided to us by representatives of the selling stockholder, or on our records, as of November 13, 2000 and are accurate to the best of our knowledge.
+It is possible, however, that the selling stockholder may acquire or dispose of additional shares of common stock or units from time to time after the date of this prospectus.